msg-DAVID-GmbH/SpringBootLightningTalk/README.md

 [Take a look][3] at the pains you usually have to go through to configure and understand Spring web MVC.

-Look at the source of WebMvcAutoConfiguration.java.
+Here's the source of spring-boot's 1.5.9 [WebMvcAutoConfiguration.java][5].

+That configuration does the heavy lifting to configure most of what you need to integrate web-mvc into your project.
+Spring does this via condition annotations ([documentation][6]).

 [0]: https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle